Gets or sets a Brush to use when painting the element's border.

 <FlowDocument> <Paragraph Name="par" BorderBrush="Blue" BorderThickness="0.25in" > <Run> Child elements in this Block element (Paragraph) will be surrounded by a blue border. </Run> <LineBreak/><LineBreak/> <Run> This border will be one quarter inch thick in all directions. </Run> </Paragraph> </FlowDocument>

-The following figure shows how the preceding example renders.
+The following figure shows how this example renders.

-The following example shows how to set the property programmatically.
+The following example shows how to set the BorderBrush property programmatically.

 Paragraph par = new Paragraph(); Run run1 = new Run("Child elements in this Block element (Paragraph) will be surrounded by a blue border."); Run run2 = new Run("This border will be one quarter inch thick in all directions."); par.Inlines.Add(run1); par.Inlines.Add(run2); par.BorderBrush = Brushes.Blue; ThicknessConverter tc = new ThicknessConverter(); par.BorderThickness = (Thickness)tc.ConvertFromString("0.25in");

 Windows 7, Windows Vista SP1 or later, Windows XP SP3, Windows Server 2008 (Server Core not supported), Windows Server 2008 R2 (Server Core supported with SP1 or later), Windows Server 2003 SP2

 The .NET Framework does not support all versions of every platform.
 For a list of the supported versions, see .NET Framework System Requirements.